Welcome to College Prep

 Make a List

 Create a list of about 5-10 colleges.
-Meet with Mrs. Carper or Ms. Masser to talk about your schools.
+Consider what you want to study, where you want to be, etc. Meet with Ms. Repalbor or Ms. Masser to talk about your schools.
 Plan to visit as many of these colleges as possible.

 Below is a select few colleges we recommend checking out.
 Clicking the name of the college will take you to the main webpage of that college.